BinaryMuse/fluxxor/site/contents/getting-started/installation.md

     npm install [--save] fluxbox

-If you're using a client-side module loader like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/), you're done!
+If you're using a client-side module bundler like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/), you're done!
 Simply `require("fluxbox")` to get a reference to the library.

 A standalone browser build of Fluxbox will be available soon.